HendrikRauh/Schule-als-Staat/.github/README.md

 ## ID card generation

 One of the first features of our project is the generation of identification cards.
-The code for this feature can be found in the [idCards folder](/idCards/).
+The code for this feature can be found in the [id-cards folder](/id-cards/).

 ## Database Management